Training Tuesdays is a new online training experience to inspire and equip local church leaders to connect more people with Jesus.

 Some churches are reorganizing their administrative structure to either streamline decision making and/or to rightsize that structure.
 This class will provide tips and strategies from church leaders who are successfully utilizing this model and will address common questions and pitfalls.

-This session will be led by the Rev. Johnsie Cogman, superintendent of the Washington East District.
+This session was led by the Rev. Johnsie Cogman, superintendent of the Washington East District.

 The role of Nominations and Leadership Development is more than creating the roster of leaders for church conference.
 This webinar enabled participants to learn strategies for helping members identify and develop their God-given gifts.
 Sample job descriptions that may be useful for recruiting and development will be shared.